MicrosoftDocs/windows-dev-docs/hub/apps/develop/user-interface.md

 #### Key app scenarios enabled by WinUI 2

-- UWP apps that are looking to work downlevel to all versions of Windows 10
+- UWP apps that are looking to work downlevel to all versions of Windows 10 and Windows 11
 - Graphic-heavy apps or games that want to take advantage of DirectX and Win2D
 - UWP apps that need to run on a variety of modern devices, with a range of modern inputs
 - Apps that seek to provide experiences that "fit right in" on the Windows OS and with other first party Windows apps